Guide on European Union Trademark

 Trademark registration in EU lasts 10 years, renewable indefinitely for 10-year periods.

-For the registration of a Community trade mark, there is a unique fee to be paid:
+For the registration of a European Union Trademark, there is a unique fee to be paid:

-In either case, if your application covers more than three classes (included in the basic fee) of goods and services there is a fee of EUR 150 for each additional class.
+In either case, if your application wish to claim a second class of goods and services there is a fee of EUR 50: for each additional class exceeding the 2nd, the fee is EUR 150.

-The basic fee is due within one month from the date the application is received at OHIM (or at the national office).
-OHIM will not issue a request for payment
+The basic fee is due within one month from the date the application is received at EUIPO (or at the national office).
+EUIPO will not issue a request for payment

 When you decide to register your own mark it’s advisable, in such a vast and delicate field, to rely on lawyers specialized in the protection of trademarks.